Crucifixion (Francis Bacon, 1933): Description

+History

 The sales enabled Bacon to hold his first solo exhibition in 1934, in the basement at Sunderland House, Curzon Street in London, but Bacon was downcast at a negative review published in The Times.
-He submitted works for the International Surrealist Exhibition in London in 1936, but in a further blow they were rejected as not being "sufficiently surreal".
+He submitted works for the London International Surrealist Exhibition in London in 1936, but in a further blow they were rejected as not being "sufficiently surreal".
 Some of his works were included in an exhibition of "Young British Painters" at Thomas Agnew & Sons in 1937.
-Disappointed with his reception and progress, Bacon destroyed many of his early works (including his 1993 painting Wound for a Crucifixion, one of few he later regretted losing) and turned away from painting for several years.
+Disappointed with his reception and progress, Bacon destroyed many of his early works (including his 1939 painting Wound for a Crucifixion, one of few he later regretted losing) and turned away from painting for several years.
 He later admitted that his early works were not successful: merely decorative and lacking in substance.
-After a dissolute period of drinking, gambling, and love affairs, he returned to painting and in 1944 to the theme of the Crucifixion, adding organic forms inspired by Aeschylus's The Oresteia, in his breakthrough work, Three Studies for Figures at the Base of a Crucifixion, the second panel of which echoes the motif of three lines emerging from a central figure.
+After a dissolute period of drinking, gambling, and love affairs, he returned to painting and in 1944 to the theme of the Crucifixion, adding organic forms inspired by Aeschylus's Oresteia, in his breakthrough work, Three Studies for Figures at the Base of a Crucifixion, the second panel of which echoes the motif of three lines emerging from a central figure.

-After Sadler's death in 1943, Bacon's 1933 Crucifixion was acquired by Colin Anderson after it was exhibited at the Redfern Gallery in 1946.
+After Sadler died in 1943, Bacon's 1933 Crucifixion was acquired by Colin Anderson after it was exhibited at the Redfern Gallery in 1946.
 It is now held in Damien Hirst's Murderme Collection.